webcompere/spring-properties-cleaner/app/README.md

    --read path/to/resources
 ```

-A scan will exit with code 1 if the file contains duplicates with different values.
-The scan
-will also warn of telescoping values which would prevent a conversion to YML.
+A scan will exit with code 1 if the file contains duplicates.
+The scan will also warn of telescoping values which would prevent a conversion to YML.

 ### Fixing/Rewriting